Experienced Rider Training

 Prerequisites and Rules:

-- You must bring a properly licensed and insured motorcycle to the course, as well as proof of ownership / registration
+- You must bring a properly licensed and insured motorcycle to the course, as well as proof of ownership / registration.
+If the motorcycle is not registered in your name, a signed note from the registered owner is required

 - The motorcycle must be in good condition, especially tires, brakes and suspension